 Risks Of Swimming Too Soon After A Mommy Makeover

 Swimming too soon after the mommy makeover surgeries can lead to various complications.
 One significant risk is the increased chance of infection and delayed healing.
-Since the incisions are still in the process of healing, exposure to water can heighten the risk of infection and hinder the overall healing process.
+Since the incisions are still healing, exposure to water can heighten the risk of infection and hinder the overall healing process.
 Following your surgeon’s recommendations attentively and delaying swimming until you have fully recovered is vital to avoid these risks.

-Another risk associated with swimming too soon after surgery is the potential swelling and visibility of incisions.
+Another risk of swimming too soon after surgery is the potential swelling and visibility of incisions.
 Immersing your body in water prematurely can cause the incisions to swell, become more visible, and potentially result in unsightly scars.
 Moreover, the stress placed on the healing incisions during swimming can even lead to open wounds and bleeding, further prolonging the healing process and potentially leaving behind more noticeable scars.

 To prevent these risks, it is essential to patiently wait for your surgeon’s approval before returning to swimming.
 Your surgeon will closely monitor your recovery progress and inform you when it is safe to resume swimming activities.
 The duration of this recovery period can vary depending on the extent of the surgery and the speed at which your body heals, typically taking a few weeks.